RSS

 Avoid Emotional Attachment for the Home You’re Considering

-If your heart is racing about the home and you can’t hold back your emotions when thinking about the house, then you won’t do well when negotiating the purchase price.
+If your heart is racing about the home and you can’t hold back your emotions when thinking about it, you won’t do well negotiating the purchase price.
 In some cases, money may not be the issue; it could be the layout, neighbourhood or perceived lifestyle.

 What’s the single best piece of information you can have?

-Besides my phone number, it’s the comparable sales and market data for the entire market and the area, plus the assessed values for five houses on each side of the house and ten across the street from the home you are interested in.
+Besides my phone number, it includes comparable sales and market data for the entire market and the area, plus the assessed values for five houses on each side of the home and ten across the street from the home you are interested in.

 Four Prudent Things To Know Before Making an Offer on a Home in London, Ontario